neoforged/.github/primers/26.1/index.md

     - `$RichStyling` - A styling that stores the nbt with syntax highlighting and formatting.
     - `$Styling` - An interface defining how the read tag should be styled.
     - `$Token` - The tokens used to more richly represent the tag datas.
+- `net.minecraft.network.chat.ResolutionContext` - The context that the component is being resolved to a string within.
 - `net.minecraft.network.chat.contents.NbtContents#NBT_PATH_CODEC` - A `CompilableString` codec wrapped around a `NbtPathArgument$NbtPath`.
 - `net.minecraft.network.chat.contents.data.BlockDataSource#BLOCK_POS_CDEC` - A `CompilableString` codec wrapped around `Coordinates`.
 - `net.minecraft.network.protocol.game`